vuejs/docs/src/guide/migration/custom-elements-interop.md

 ## Overview

-- **BREAKING:** Custom elements whitelisting is now performed during template compilation, and should be configured via compiler options instead of runtime config.
+- **BREAKING:** The checks to determine whether tags should be treated as custom elements are now performed during template compilation, and should be configured via compiler options instead of runtime config.
 - **BREAKING:** Special `is` prop usage is restricted to the reserved `<component>` tag only.
 - **NEW:** There is new `v-is` directive to support 2.x use cases where `is` was used on native elements to work around native HTML parsing restrictions.